-The subject properties are located northwest of the South Clovis Avenue and East Jensen Avenue intersection in the City of Fresno.
-In the Fresno General Plan Circulation Element, East Jensen Avenue is designated as a super arterial roadway.
-South Clovis Avenue is designated as an arterial street, with the purpose of moving traffic within and between neighborhoods and to and from freeways and expressways.
+The subject property is located on the northeast corner of North Bond Street on the East Nees Avenue in the City of Fresno.
+In the Fresno General Plan Circulation Element, East Nees Avenue is designated as an arterial street, with the purpose of moving traffic within and between neighborhoods and to and from freeways and expressways.
 Arterials typically have four to six lanes with median island separation.
-The proposed mini-storage project will be required to construct all necessary street frontage improvements such as drive approaches, sidewalks, including curb, gutter and pavement to City Standards.
+North Bond Street is designated as a local street (private), which will be designed and constructed according to standards to provide direct access to the proposed apartment complex and eventually to other future development on the remaining western portion of the 22.81acres, while discouraging excessive speeds and volumes of motor vehicle travel incompatible with neighborhoods being served through the implementation of multiple, well connected routes and traffic calming measures.
+The proposed project will be required to construct North Bond Street along the entire frontage of the apartment complex development including all necessary full street improvements to City Standards, which will include pavement, striping, curb, gutter, sidewalks, and street lighting.